 Convective Heat Transfer: This analysis type is used when temperature changes in the fluid lead to density variations and movement of the fluid due to gravity.
 This solver is commonly used for natural convection but can also be used for forced convection when flow motion is induced by external forces.
 Radiative heat transfer can also be modeled.

 Conjugate Heat Transfer (CHT and CHT v2.0): Also referred to as CHT, this analysis type is used to simulate heat transfer within and between solid and fluid domains by exchanging thermal energy at the interfaces between them.
-Only compressible flows can be modeled.
 Electronic enclosures and heat exchangers are some of the common applications for CHT simulation.

 Multiphase(Professional Feature): This analysis type is used to simulate the time-dependent behavior of two-fluid mixture, for example, air and water.
 The analysis is carried out using the VoF (Volume of Fluid) method.

 As an extension to Conjugate Heat Transfer SimScale recently released an upgraded version Conjugate Heat Transfer v2.0, which is more stable and provides faster convergence as the energy equation is strongly coupled between the solid and fluid regions.
-Both incompressible and compressible flows can be modeled, but with a reduced feature set.
+Both incompressible and compressible flows can be modeled, but with a slightly reduced feature set.